Meta Tags For SEO: A Simple Guide For Beginners

 - Follow HTML structure guidelines for optimal SEO.

-- Google recommends that your Title and H1 tag match to boost ranking.
+- Google recommends that you match your Title and H1 tag to increase ranking.

 - Ensure your headings accurately reflect the sections they describe.